 Fields of interest Econometric Theory, Financial Economics

 Richard Crump joined the Federal Reserve Bank of New York in 2009 as an Economist in the Capital Markets Function.
 His research interests are in Econometric Theory and Financial Economics.
 He holds a Ph.D. in Economics and an M.A. in Statistics from the University of California at Berkeley, along with a B.S. in Economics from MIT.
-Prior to graduate school he worked as an Associate in the US Economic Research Group and the Global Economic Strategy Group at Goldman Sachs.
+Prior to graduate school he worked as an Associate in the US Economic Research Group and the Global Markets Research Group at Goldman Sachs.